Friends' Set Designer Says Monica Geller's Apartment Would Be A Very Different Color If The Show Was Made Today

-Friends‘ Production Designer Says Monica Geller’s Apartment Would Be A Very Different Colour If The Show Was Made Today
+Friends‘ Production Designer Says Monica Geller’s Apartment Would Be A Very Different Color If The Show Was Made Today

 Before Monica Geller's apartment was painted that very memorable shade of lavender ahead of the first episode of Friends in 1994, production designers John Shaffner and Joe Stewart submitted three sketches of the set to the show's studio and network — their own audition of sorts.
 Despite initially being told they didn't have a track record in designing sitcoms, they landed a job on the pilot.
 25 years later, Friends is regarded by many as the most beloved sitcom of all time, and Shaffner was there through its 10 seasons of extraordinary success, selecting the perfect purple shade for the girl's apartment and building a hotel ballroom for Monica and Chandler's wedding.